Rei III: Genesis and staff

 In 1994, Gainax released an initial presentation for Neon Genesis Evangelion containing an initial synopsis of the twenty-third episode.
 In the original draft, the episode, initially titled "The Human Instrumentality Project" (人類補完計画, jinrui hokan keikaku), would have centred on a series of revelations of secrets about the Evangelions, the true intentions of Gendo Ikari and Ritsuko Akagi, and the Human Instrumentality, a project pursued by Gendo and other characters in the series to evolve humanity towards a new stage of evolution.
-In the following episode, "Now, the Promised Time" (今、契約時間, ima, keiyaku jikan), Rei's secrets would be revealed, and twelve powerful enemies called Apostolo, later called Angels, would descend from the Moon.
+In the following episode, "Now, the Promised Time" (今、契約時間, ima, keiyaku jikan), Rei was supposed to "break down".
+Her secrets would be revealed, and twelve powerful enemies called Apostolo, later called Angels, would descend from the Moon.
 The proposal document also specified how the Human Instrumentality was to free man from the curses and original sin that plague him, recreating a mentally and physically perfect being.
 According to Evangelion Chronicle, an official encyclopaedia on the series, it is unclear whether or not such a perfect being in itself corresponds to Rei; Rei is, however, created during the preparation process for Human Instrumentality in the initial scenario, although this is not explicitly stated in the final version that was later aired.

 From the earliest planning stages of the series, several mysteries about the figure of Rei were planned, but their nature changed in the course of the series.
 In the final version, no clear explanation is given as to the nature of the Instrumentality, but the nature of Rei and the Dummy Plug is revealed nevertheless.
-It was originally planned to make Rei a completely alien entity, but Evangelion staff later decided to make her at least genetically human.
+It was originally planned to make Rei a completely alien entity, but the Evangelion staff later decided to make her at least genetically human.
 From the early stages, Neon Genesis Evangelion director Hideaki Anno also had the idea of presenting the death of a clone of Rei and replacing her with a new Rei.
 The director himself compared the idea of a reset of Rei's character to a character from the Ultraman franchise, Hideki Gō, in the series The Return of Ultraman.
-Hideki is portrayed as a character who at the end of each episode seems to change and become more connected to the members of his group, the Monster Attack Team, but with each new episode, his character returns to where he started.
-The staff of Evangelion, including assistant director Kazuya Tsurumaki, later expressed regrets about the choice to introduce a new Rei in the final episodes of the series, thinking that Rei III's character was not explored as well as the other clones.
+Hideki is portrayed as a character who seems to change at the end of each episode and become more connected to the members of his group, the Monster Attack Team, but with each new episode, his character returns to where he started.
+The series' assistant director, Kazuya Tsurumaki, initially opposed the idea of killing off the second Rei so late in the series.
+The staff of Evangelion, including Tsurumaki himself, later expressed regrets about the choice, thinking that Rei III's character was not explored as well as the other clones.

 Hideaki Anno and Hiroshi Yamaguchi wrote the screenplay for the episode; Anno and Tsurumaki handled the storyboards.
 Shōichi Masuo took on the role of director, assisted by Masahiko Otsuka and Ken Anso.
 Shunji Suzuki worked as chief animator and alongside Tsurumaki as character design assistant.